Tripp1e/IslesHelper/README.md

 ## Copyright Notice

+This Project uses Code from [Skyblocker](https://github.com/SkyblockerMod/) in

+- ConfigManager.java
+- GeneralCategory.java
+- ClientPlayerEntityMixin.java
+- InGameHudMixin.java
+- HotbarSlotLock.java

-This Project uses Code from [Skyblocker](https://github.com/SkyblockerMod/) in ConfigManager.java and GeneralCategory.java It is modified to fit into my project, which includes changing the Location of certain functions and reducing the complexity.
+It is modified to fit into my project, which includes changing the Location of certain functions and reducing the complexity.